evolveris/looksay/README.md

-# [Work in progress 🛠] A simple LAN two-player game based on the look-and-say sequence
+# [Work in progress 🛠] A simple two-player game based on the look-and-say sequence

 The first goal of this project was to experiment with web sockets (socket.io), whilst also getting to grips with TypeScript.
-The other one was to actually write the algorithm for the look-and-say sequence, as part of a long-term challenge to become better at problem-solving and JavaScript in general.
+The other one was to actually write the algorithm for the look-and-say sequence, as part of a long-term challenge to become better at problem-solving and JavaScript.

 It was super-fun to understand how web sockets work, as well as practicing the OOP approach to writing code.